VFC (company): History

 VFC expanded to international markets.
 In their first year, they began selling their products in Spain and the Netherlands.
 In September 2021, it was announced that VFC were launching their products in the United States.
 Glover also announced that they had attracted business interest in fifty additional countries.
 In December 2021, VFC showcased at the Plant Based World Expo in New York City as one of the anchor stands.

 VFC has become known for its animal rights advocacy and promotional stunts, attracting media attention.
 In addition, the brand repeatedly shares bold and humorous slogans across social media.
 They partnered with the actor Peter Egan and carried out undercover filming to expose conditions at a chicken factory farm in Shropshire.
 VFC have pledged to fight online harassment from anti-vegan trolls on social media.
 Glover has stated that engaging with trolls helped to grow the brand's profile.
 Another publicity stunt VFC orchestrated was following only one account, the fast food chicken brand KFC on the social media platform Instagram.

 In 2021, the company stopped using the term "plant-based" in its marketing material, instead focusing on using the term "vegan".

-In 2023, VFC bought the company Meatless Farm out of administration and products under that brand name will reappear in Asda supermarkets.
+In 2023, VFC bought the company Meatless Farm out of administration and products under that brand name were sold in Asda supermarkets.

+In 2025, VFC entered into a partnership with the US brand Eat Just to bring their egg substitute product, "Just Egg" to the European food market.
+VFC invested five million pounds into producing the product at their German manufacturing sites.